 Geo

-In 1989, General Motors opened the Geo division to manufacture compact and subcompact cars.
-The manufacturer relied on a combination of low prices and high-quality assembly.
-Suzuki and Toyota corporations also participated in creating the brand, so this project was initially promising.
-But its story ended in 1997 when GM became disenchanted with low demand and closed the brand name, transferring the rights to all models to Chevrolet.
-Since then, cars have been sold under different names.
-They are no longer adorned with the red ‘Geo’ emblem with parallels and meridians inside the letter ‘o’.
+In 1989, General Motors opened the Geo division to produce compact and subcompact cars.
+The manufacturer relied on a combination of low prices and quality assembly.
+Suzuki and Toyota corporations also participated in creating the brand, so the project initially seemed promising.
+However, its history ended in 1997, when GM, disappointed by low demand, closed the brand and transferred rights to all models to Chevrolet.
+Since then, the cars have been sold under different names.
+They are no longer adorned with the red “Geo” emblem with parallels and meridians inside the letter “o.”

 Merkur

-Merkur is considered one of the most short-lived brands in the US auto industry since it only existed for four years.
-This brand was created to satisfy consumer demand for European-made cars because such trends were observed in the North American car market in the early 1980s.
-Moreover, Merkur was a Ford Motor Company project designed for the luxury segment.
-The production was located in West Germany, so cars’ prices were constantly changing due to the unstable exchange rate.
-Ford executives considered the demand for Merkur cars too low and decided to liquidate the brand in 1989.
-Customers did not even have time to get used to the black and white logo, stylized as a radiator grille with the words “MERKUR.”
+Merkur is considered one of the shortest-lived brands in the American auto industry, lasting only four years.
+The brand was created to meet consumer demand for European-made cars, as similar trends were seen in the North American automobile market in the early 1980s.
+In addition, Merkur was a Ford Motor Company project designed for the luxury segment.
+Production was located in West Germany, so car prices fluctuated due to exchange-rate volatility.
+Ford management considered demand for Merkur cars insufficient and, in 1989, decided to discontinue the brand.
+Buyers did not have time to become accustomed to the black-and-white logo, stylized as a radiator grille bearing the inscription “MERKUR.”

 International Harvester